 Back in the late 1800s, this muscle growth caught the attention of breeders who designed breeding programs to improve the herd.
 The first Italian Herdbook opened in 1887.
 Since arriving in the UK in the late 1980s, Piedmontese cattle have become increasingly popular with beef and dairy farmers.

 Piedmontese cattle characteristics

 Piedmontese cattle are usually grey-white in colour with black around the muzzle, eyes, ears and on the tip of the tail.
 Their horns are also black.
 Calves however, are fawn coloured and change colour as they mature.

 This is a medium size breed.
-Cows weigh around 550 kilos, bulls about 850 kilos.
+Piedmontese cows weigh around 550 kilos, bulls about 850 kilos.
 Double-muscling normally occurs several weeks after birth, so calving is easy.
 Calves weigh 40 to 45 kilos.
-Piedmontese mature early and their weight gain can be 2kg per day.
+The breed matures early and the weight gain can be 2kg per day.
 They are known for their high feed conversion and efficiency.